T

 • Purchase a Stockholm Pass for potential savings on attractions and public transport if you plan to visit many paid sites.

-• Embrace the 'fika' culture – take breaks for coffee and pastries.
+• Embrace 'fika' – take time for coffee and pastries at least once a day.

 • Book popular restaurants and tours in advance, especially during peak season.